CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-11-21-i-read-cosmopolitan-magazine-no-really.md

 And the headline is the most important part of the article.

-So I'm going to make visiting Cosmopolitan magazine a regular to do item.&nbsp; I never thought I would ever read Cosmo.</p>
+So I'm going to make visiting Cosmopolitan magazine a regular to do item.&nbsp; I never thought I would ever read Cosmo.